burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

         # in this loop we have to process each image definition
 ```

-We're going to read this file line by line but as you remember file is structured in a specyfic way:
+We're going to read this file line by line but as you remember file is structured in a specific way:

 ```
 File name